-The mountain yellow-legged frog was once the most abundant amphibian in the Sierra Nevada and Transverse Ranges of Southern California.
-Only a few decades ago, it was difficult to walk around many of California's alpine lakes without tripping over these diminutive “mountain gnomes.”
+The mountain yellow-legged frog was once the most abundant amphibian in Southern California's Sierra Nevada and Transverse Ranges.
+Just decades ago, it was hard to walk around many of California's alpine lakes without tripping over these diminutive “mountain gnomes.”

-The mountain yellow-legged frog has two different populations that have been declared separate subspecies: a northern and central Sierra Nevada population and a southern Sierra Nevada and Southern California population.
+The mountain yellow-legged frog has two populations that have been declared separate subspecies: a northern and central Sierra Nevada population, and a southern Sierra Nevada and Southern California population.
 Both populations are adapted to high-elevation habitats without aquatic predators.
-So it’s not surprising that the main reason for the frog’s decline is the California Department of Fish and Game’s introduction of nonnative trout to alpine lakes.
-These stocked fish prey upon tadpoles and juvenile frogs, and scientists predict that the yellow-legged frog could be extinct within decades.
-It has disappeared from the vast majority of known historical locations, and most of the largest remaining populations have recently fallen to near-collapse.
+So unsurprisingly, the main reason for the frogs' decline is the introduction of nonnative trout to alpine lakes.
+These fish, stocked by the California Department of Fish and Game, prey upon tadpoles and young frogs.
+The yellow-legged frog has disappeared from the most known historical locations, and most of the largest populations left are near collapse.